sourcegraph/sourcegraph-public-snapshot/doc/dev/incidents.md

 ## Learn from the incident

+After the incident is resolved:

-Document the incident in the [ops log](https://docs.google.com/document/d/1dtrOHs5STJYKvyjigL1kMm6u-W0mlyRSyVxPfKIOfEw/edit) and schedule a [retrospective](retrospectives/index.md).
+- Document the incident in the [ops log](https://docs.google.com/document/d/1dtrOHs5STJYKvyjigL1kMm6u-W0mlyRSyVxPfKIOfEw/edit).
+- Create GitHub issues for any appropriate followup work.
+- Schedule a [retrospective](retrospectives/index.md) if you think it would be valuable.